Lifetime Giving Societies

 Transformative.
 William (Bill) and Gayle Keefer exemplify a lifelong dedication of time, talent, and resources to Beloit.
 Initially connecting to Beloit through teaching in 1963, Bill served the college in myriad ways over the years.
 He was a member of the Board of Trustees from 1976-1994, chairing the Board for eight years and serving as a life trustee until his passing in 2008.

-Through continual generosity—creating an endowed professorial chair, establishing a junior faculty fund, supporting scholarships, as well as the construction of the Sanger Center for the Sciences, just to name a few—the Keefer’s have changed the life of the institution and countless student lives.
-In fact, over the years, the Keefer’s opened their own home and hearts to many students from around the globe that dreamt of an education that only Beloit can provide.
-An education the Keefer’s made possible through their philanthropy.
+Through continual generosity—creating an endowed professorial chair, establishing a junior faculty fund, supporting scholarships, as well as the construction of the Marjorie and James Sanger Center for the Sciences, just to name a few—the Keefers have changed the life of the institution and countless student lives.
+In fact, over the years, the Keefers opened their own home and hearts to many students from around the globe who dreamed of an education that only Beloit can provide, an education the Keefers made possible through their philanthropy.

 The William and Gayle Keefer Society celebrates leadership, encouragement, and possibility.
 Members have forever changed the landscape of Beloit and inspired innovation and exploration through cumulative gifts of $1,000,000 or more.